Could your genes raise your blood pressure? new study investigates

 Summary

-This study looks at whether a specific change in the Corin gene (called I555/P568) makes people of African descent in Guadeloupe more likely to develop high blood pressure.
-Researchers will compare 370 adults—some with high blood pressure and some without—to see if this gene variant is more common in those with the condition.
-The goal is to better understand why high blood pressure is so common in this population, which could lead to better prevention or treatment in the future.
+This study looks at whether a specific change in the Corin gene (called I555/P568) makes high blood pressure more likely in people of African descent in Guadeloupe.
+Researchers will compare 370 adults with and without high blood pressure to see if this gene variant is more common in those with the condition.
+The goal is to better understand why high blood pressure is so common in this population and how it might be linked to heart and kidney problems.

 Disclaimer Read more